American Blower Corp

 Located at 6000 Russell St., Detroit, they created a successful business around the Smith Fan, used for carrying off shavings in wood-working shops, on the believed premise that it greatly reduced the horsepower required to do a given amount of work.
 It was only many years later that this claim was proven false and the fans discontinued.
 Rounding out their sales were heating apparatus consisting of fans and steam coils, and ventilating fans.

 The need for additional capital led to incorporation in 1885 with $100,000 in capital stock.
-When Smith departed in 1895, the company was renamed the American Blower Company.
+When Smith departed in 1895(Huyett had already severed his connection in 1884), the company was renamed the American Blower Company.

 A new era began in 1890 when the Treasurer resigned due to health reasons and was replaced by a local small business manager.
 James Inglis, the 26-year-old son of Scottish immigrants, was the driving force for the next 50 years making the most of Smith's inventions and foreign licensing agreements to turn ABC into a major success.
 In the early years, though, he had to contend with interference from the owner of B.F.Sturtevant.